ytksailab-org/Ribo-seq_feat_assoc/README.md

 # VeloPro

-## Here we developed a pipeline: VeloPro to decipher the association pattern between translation velocity and protein structure features in diverse organisms including bacteria, fungi, protozoa, nematode, plants, insect and mammals.
+## Here we developed a pipeline: VeloPro to decipher the association pattern between translation velocity and protein structure features in diverse organisms including bacteria, fungi, protozoa, nematode, plants, insect and mammals

 ### Introduction